LinaMaria21/cloud-notes-app/README.md

-This Cloud-based application is designed to help students organize and manage their notes efficiently.
-It allows users to access their notes from anywhere while keeping everything structured in one place.
-It is especially useful for students who want to track and manage their grades.
+This cloud-based application helps students efficiently organize and manage their notes in one place.
+It enables access from anywhere while maintaining a structured system, making it especially useful for tracking and managing grades.